 Please read the following notes carefully in order to avoid problems and the possible loss of the water rights being conveyed in connection with this transaction.

 The mere purchase of a water right does not guarantee: (1) that the water right is in good standing with the Utah Division of Water Rights; (2) that the owner has clear title to the water right: (3) that the Division will recognize the ownership change; or (4) that the Division will approve any proposed changes or extensions regarding the water right.
-You are encouraged to conduct proper “due diligence” research into any water right before purchasing it.

-N1N1 Once this Water Rights Addendum and deed has been recorded at the County Recorder’s Office, the county recorder shall transmit a paper or electronic copy of the deed and water rights addendum to the state engineer.
-Water right deeds and addendum submitted in conformance with shall be processed as though it were a completed report of water right conveyance.
-If the state engineer does not update water right ownership on records of the Division upon submittal of a Water Right Addendum and deed, a water right owner shall submit a report of water right as directed in Utah Code Section 73-1-10(3).
-Grantee must prepare a “Report of Water Right Conveyance” or “ROC” (available from the Utah Division of Water Rights) and file it with the Utah Division of Water Rights in order to: (1) have the Division’s records updated with current ownership and address information; (2) file any application on these water rights; and (3) receive notifications concerning deadlines and other essential information pertaining to these rights.
+You are encouraged to conduct proper “due diligence” research into any water right before purchasing it.N1 Once this Water Rights Addendum and deed has been recorded at the County Recorder’s Office, the county recorder shall transmit a paper or electronic copy of the deed and water rights addendum to the state engineer.
+Water right deeds and addendum submitted in conformance with statute which names as the grantor the person listed as owner on state engineer records shall be processed as though it were a completed report of water right conveyance.
+If the state engineer does not update water right ownership on records of the Division upon submittal of a Water Right Addendum and deed, a water right owner shall submit a report of water right conveyance (ROC) as directed in Utah Code Section 73-1-10(3).
+Filing an ROC is necessary in order to: Grantee must prepare a “Report of Water Right Conveyance” or “ROC” (available from the Utah Division of Water Rights) and file it with the Utah Division of Water Rights in order to: (1) have the Division’s records updated with current ownership and address information; (2) file any application on these water rights; and (3) receive notifications concerning deadlines and other essential information pertaining to these rights.
 Failure to do so PROMPTLY may result in the loss of these water rights.
 Help with reviewing the water rights and completing the ROC can be obtained from the Utah Division of Water Rights and/or water professionals, such as attorneys, engineers, surveyors, and title professionals with experience in water rights and water law.

-N22 A water right often has one or more applications on file with the Utah Division of Water Rights that affect that water right, such as change applications, extension requests, and non-use applications.
-These applications should be transferred with the water right.
+N2 A water right often has one or more applications on file with the Utah Division of Water Rights that affect that water right, such as change applications, extension requests, and non-use applications.
+All applications will be transferred with the water right.
 The Grantee should review the water right applications and other documents on file with the Utah Division of Water Rights.

 N3 Water rights owned by the Grantor and used on Grantor’s Parcel may be “appurtenant” to Grantor’s Parcel.
 Not all appurtenant water rights have been assigned a water right number because not all water rights are “of record.”
-If Section A is being completed, this conveyance includes all appurtenant water rights, whether or not they are listed by water right number or are of record.
+If Section A is being completed, this conveyance includes all appurtenant water rights, whether or not they are listed by water right number or are of record; only water right numbers listed on the addendum will be updated.
 Grantee should investigate each water right listed and determine if there are any water rights that are not of record.
 If there are water rights not of record, Grantee should seriously consider making them of record by filing the appropriate forms with the Utah Division of Water Rights.

-N4 100% of the water rights listed here are being conveyed to Grantee.
-A Report of Water Right Conveyance (see N1 above)

-should be filed on each water right listed here.
-The Water Rights listed in Section B may not provide sufficient water for all of the historic water uses.
+N4 100% of the water rights listed here are being conveyed to Grantee The Water Rights listed in Section B may not provide sufficient water for all of the historical water uses.